 Breakfast: 1/4-1/2 C oatmeal with half a sliced apple, 1/4 C raisins, cinnamon and milk heated in the microwave for 2 minutes.
-Not only is this meal filling because of the fiber from the oats it helps prevent constipation which is a symptom many pregnant woman face as the smooth muscles of the intestines relax.
+Not only is this meal filling because of the fiber from the oats it helps prevent constipation which is a symptom many pregnant women face as the smooth muscles of the intestines relax.

 Snack: plain yogurt with honey, granola, chia seeds and fruit, applesauce, cheese and crackers, a can of tuna with mayo on crackers or hummus and rice crackers.

 Lunch: leftovers, or part of a crustless quiche made with veggies or sometimes a salad with fruit, nuts, and cheese.

-Supper: meat or fish such as ribs, pork, beef or chicken with a vegetable or salad and either potatoes, sweet potatoes or rice.
-Some of my go-to suppers include: stir fry, baked chicken thighs finished with bbq sauce and bread crumbs, pasta bake with tuna, fajitas in the crock pot or chili with black beans or lentils (also a great source of folate).
+Supper: meat or fish such as ribs, pork, beef or chicken with a vegetable or salad and either potato, sweet potatoes or rice.
+Some of my go-to suppers include: stir-fry, baked chicken thighs finished with bbq sauce and bread crumbs, pasta bake with tuna, fajitas in the crock pot or chili with black beans or lentils (also a great source of folate).

 Typically after supper, I’ll have another snack like fruit and yogurt or a PB and J sandwich.

 I’m pretty much thinking about food all day.
 I always ensure to have my water by my side.
 I like juicing half a lemon and adding it to my water because it tastes like sugar-free lemonade and I tend to drink more water that way.
 I also find it helpful to have a container with a straw so I can quickly sip water whenever I need it.

 One more thing I would add is to be aware of how much sugar you are consuming.
 It is very important your blood sugar stays consistent rather than fluctuating.
 As this can affect the baby’s growth.
 Eating wholesome meals filled with fibre, fruit, and vegetables will ensure you are not craving sugar throughout the day.